phelelani/nf-rnaSeqCount/README.md

 ```

 ### 1.1.
 Download test datasets
-NB: Skip this section if you have your own data to analyse using this workflow!
+*__NB__: Skip this section if you have your own data to analyse using this workflow!
+This section is only for getting data to practice using the `nf-rnaSeqCount` workflow!*
-SAY SOMETHING ABOUT THE PRACTICE DATA!

 - [x] Download the mouse reference genome along with its annotation:
 ```
 lftp -e 'pget -n10 ftp://ftp.ensembl.org/pub/release-68/fasta/mus_musculus/dna/Mus_musculus.GRCm38.68.dna.toplevel.fa.gz; bye'